lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-use NiOverride to get free overlay slot
+Returns a string, representing a free overlay slot

 **Parameters**